klimb/bsd-laptops/README.md

 ./freebsd_laptop_compatibility_report.py > compatibility-report.json
 dmesg > dmesg.txt
 ```

+## how to add your laptop to this repo

+* clone this repo
+* create a directory for your laptop using similar naming convention
+* copy your system files .. tweaks you had to do to get stuff working, organize it just like the OS does.
+* add your dmesg output and compatibility report.
-organize it like the other laptops here under FreeBSD or OpenBSD, and create a pull request
+* create a pull request

-laptop directory naming scheme: make_model_[YOUR_NAME]

-Thank you!!!

 We're going to automate getting hardware to work 100% perfect, but for now .. collecting system configs.